Photo Essay: Children find safety amid uncertainty in South Sudan

 Children enjoy a cup of tea in the morning shade at the temporary SOS Children’s Village.

 Televisions, computers, books and most other household items were lost when the SOS Children’s Village in Juba was looted during an outbreak of fighting in July.
-For entertainment, the families today gather around a laptop to watch TV.
+For entertainment, families today gather around a laptop to watch TV.

-With school closed for year-end holidays, boys spend their afternoons playing football in a field close to their temporary homes.
+With school closed for year-end holidays, the boys spend their afternoons playing football in a field close to their temporary homes.

 Nurse Achol Ajak Nyibong manages the small dispensary at the temporary village.
 She has had to re-equip and re-supply the health facility since the one at the SOS Children’s Village was looted in July.